Best Of

 - Have you got a handle on your responsibilities?

-- What’s still unclear to you in terms of your duties and role requirements?
+- What’s still unclear to you regarding your duties and role requirements?

 Questions to Ask a Month Later